Michigan football recruiting flips 4-star DL Owen Wafle, former Notre Dame commit

 RUN IT UP: Michigan football, Jim Harbaugh expect 'even stronger and faster' Blake Corum in 2023

-It was the same day Michigan recruiting coordinator and DL coach Mike Elston − who spent a dozen years in South Bend from 2010-2021 − extended an offer, per his recruiting page.
-Wafle took an official visit to Ann Arbor this weekend.
+It was the same day Michigan recruiting coordinator and DL coach Mike Elston − who spent a dozen years in South Bend from 2010-21 − extended an offer, per his recruiting page.
+Wafle took an official visit to Ann Arbor this weekend, which appeared to seal the deal.

+Wafle recored 64 tackles, including 24 for a loss and 10 sacks, in his junior season and is now the fourth defensive line commit of the class, joining four-star Jerod Smith (Cheshire Academy, Connecticut), four-star Ted Hammond (St. Xavier, Ohio), and Manuel Beigel (Choate Rosemary Hall, Connecticut).

+If he does sign, Wafle would be the first high school player from New Jersey to join Michigan since defensive lineman George Rooks (who transferred to Boston College this past offseason) in 2020.

 This article originally appeared on Detroit Free Press: Michigan football recruiting flips 4-star DL Owen Wafle